 Stephen Bárczay Sloan

 About the Author: Stephen Bárczay Sloan has over 30 years of strategy, planning, and business transformation experience in a range of industries, including high technology and consumer products.
-He has deep experience in the application of technology, business process, and value proposition transformation to improve sales, operations and financial results.
-His expertise includes service profit chain and business process analysis, strategy development, and cooperative innovation within industry and partner ecosystems.
+He has deep experience applying technology, business process, and value proposition transformation to improve sales, operations, and financial results.
+His expertise includes service profit chain and business process analysis.
+As well as strategy development and cooperative innovation within industry and partner ecosystems.
 Stephen’s previous roles include leadership in and consulting to startups and turnarounds of businesses in ERP and CRM, software development, and online marketing.
 He served in leadership and led digital transformation initiatives in operations, customer experience, and B2B sales at Harry & David and consulting with Global 1000 technology firms on marketing and partner strategy.
 Stephen has a BA from UCLA and and completed core MBA course work at The Paul Merage School of Business at UC Irvine before stepping into entrepreneurship and consulting.
 In addition to leading Sloan Value Partners, Stephen is the founder of the Humane Leadership Conference and serves on the board of the Ashland Independent Film Festival.
 He is a thought leader who is pro-vaccine anti-mandates.

-If you’re a pro-vaccine anti-mandates person or you’re concerned about vaccine safety, safe vaccination, and medical freedom, join us for a 🦅 🇺🇸 RALLY FOR RIGHTS 🦅 🇺🇸 IN SALEM, OREGON on Tuesday, April 23, 2019 from noon to 2 p.m. at the Capitol.
+If you’re a pro-vaccine anti-mandates Oregonian, or you’re concerned about vaccine safety, safe vaccination, and medical freedom, join us for a RALLY FOR RIGHTS in SALEM, OREGON on Tuesday, April 23, 2019.
+Noon to 2 p.m. at the Capitol.